OguzhanUmutlu/pyc/README.md

 The problem with this approach is that the compiler has to generate a lot of code for each if-else statement, and it grows exponentially with the number of if-else statements.
 This is a huge problem if there are too many dynamically typed variables.
-And as far as I could see, there is no practical way to solve this problem of having dynamically typed variables get in branches or loops as we will see in a bit.
+And as far as I could see, there is no practical way to solve this problem of having dynamically typed variables get in conditionals or loops as we will see in a bit.

 ## 2) Loops